darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > 2) From the possible measurements of the global seismic parameters, it is clear that the star cannot be in the red clump stage.
 A sentence and a reference are enough to making this clear, so that many paragraphs in Section 2.1 can be removed.

-OK, but we note that this discussion is there specifically to rule out identifying the double ridge as radial/quadrupole modes.
+We are not sure which paragraphs the referee is referring to for removal.
+We only briefly mention red clump stars in two paragraphs: one describing only the naive visual morphology of the echelle diagram (and how it leads to difficulties with automated mode identification), and another immediately eliminating the red clump as a possibility for evolutionary identification, based exactly on the considerations of global seismic parameters that the referee alludes to.

 > 3) It is also clear that modes, if real, can be considered as pure pressure modes.
 No need then to discuss what would happen if mixed modes were present.

-Our phrasing is insufficiently clear.
-We are not discussing what "would" happen if mixed modes were present, because they are always present: under standard pulsation theory, as typically used in stellar modelling, all nonradial modes in red giants (with frequencies lower than the maximum core Brunt-Vaisala frequency) *are* mixed modes.
+We are not discussing what "would" happen if mixed modes were present, because they are always present: we remind the referee that under standard pulsation theory, as typically used in stellar modelling, all nonradial modes in red giants (with frequencies lower than the maximum core Brunt-Vaisala frequency) *are* mixed modes.
 As this work consists of both measurement and interpretation, a discussion of such mode mixing, and in particular the property of such evolved giants possessing weak enough coupling between the two mode cavities that the avoided crossings between them exhibit vanishingly small zones of avoidance (rendering this mixing observationally inaccessible), is not optional.
 It is this property of evolved giants that justifies our use of extensions to standard pulsation theory ($\pi$-mode decomposition) in our seismic modelling, and motivates subsequent technique development in our appendix using these extensions.
 We have tried to make this clearer in the text.

 > 4) All these issues lower the quality and readability of the paper.
 I consider that the paper could easily fit in less than 10 pages.
 The actual content is limited (rapid surface rotation, if properly assessed) that it should be limited to 5-6 pages.
 From all the caveats that are mentioned above, the terms "identification" and "characterization" are insecure, so that the title should be changed.